mufeedali/Wordbook/README.md

 * Live Search
 * Double click to search
 * Custom Definitions feature using Pango Markup or an HTML subset for formatting
-* Lightweight.
-1 mb only and further reducible (It does nothing on its own, so yeah)
 * Support for GNOME Dark Mode and launching app in dark mode.

 ## Installation